Corvusoft/restbed/docs/example/PATH_PARAMETERS.md

 Overview
 --------

-"A URI path parameter is part of a path segment that occurs after its name.
-Path parameters offer a unique opportunity to control the representations of resources.
-Since they can't be manipulated by standard Web forms, they have to be constructed out of band.
-Since they're part of the path, they're sequential, unlike query strings." -- [Dorian Taylor](https://doriantaylor.com/policy/http-url-path-parameter-syntax)
+A URI path parameter is a value included within a path segment of a URI, immediately following its name.
+Path parameters can control how a resource is represented, but since they cannot be modified by standard web forms, they must be constructed separately.
+Unlike query strings, path parameters are part of the URI path itself and are interpreted in sequence.

 Example
 -------